openweb3-io/miniapps/apps/docs/platform/methods.md

 ### `web_app_ready`

-Notifies Telegram about current application is ready to be shown.
-This method will make Telegram to remove application loader and display Mini App.
+Notifies Openweb3 about current application is ready to be shown.
+This method will make Openweb3 to remove application loader and display Mini App.

 ### `web_app_request_phone`